 - Have you ever fathered a child?

-- Have you had a vasectomy or a vasectomy reversal?
+- Have you had a vasectomy or other abdominal, pelvic or scrotal surgery?

 - Do you use illegal drugs, such as marijuana, cocaine or anabolic steroids?